 Product design, strategy, & leadership

-Improving app sign-up
+Wellframe: Mobile app sign-up

-Increasing member conversion rates within an aggressive set of constraints
+Increasing member conversion rates within an aggressive set of constraints.

-Wellframe is a platform for health plans to deliver digital, whole-person health management to their members, meeting those people on their own terms and in a convenient, easy-to-use format.
+• Wellframe is a platform for health plans to deliver digital, whole-person health management to their members, meeting those people on their own terms and in a convenient, easy-to-use format.

 On the Wellframe mobile app, members connect directly via HIPAA-compliant chat with care management teams, customer service representatives, and other support staff who are integral to their health journeys.
 The app also serves as a way to deliver condition-specific educational content, reminders for appointments and medications, and more.